Fantastic Four (2015 film): Marvel Cinematic Universe

 Toby Kebbell said that he would only be interested in returning to the role of Doctor Doom if he joined the Marvel Cinematic Universe (MCU).
 Kebbell added: "Truth is, Doom is an incredible bad guy.
 They just keep trying to force him into the Fantastic Four...
 Doom is a monster, but you know my Doom was not, so there's that".
 Stan Lee (co-creator of the Fantastic Four) also expressed interest in the Fantastic Four, as well as the X-Men, returning to Marvel Studios: "We should have all of our characters under Marvel.
 Remind me on my way home to do something about that.
 We'll do our best".
 However, Marvel Studios president Kevin Feige stated in June 2017 that there were no plans of adding the Fantastic Four to the MCU at that time.
 Miles Teller said in 2022 that he would return as Mister Fantastic in another Fantastic Four film "if the script is good".

 In December 2017, Marvel Studios' parent company, The Walt Disney Company, agreed to acquire 20th Century Fox's parent company, 21st Century Fox.
 Disney's CEO Bob Iger said that they planned to integrate the Fantastic Four into the MCU.
 The merger was completed by March 20, 2019, and as a result, the film rights reverted to Marvel Studios.
-At the 2019 Marvel Studios San Diego Comic-Con Hall H presentation, Feige announced that a Fantastic Four film which is set in the MCU is in development.
-By December 2020, Jon Watts, director of the MCU films Spider-Man: Homecoming, Spider-Man: Far From Home, and Spider-Man: No Way Home, was attached to direct the film, but later stepped down from the project in April 2022, citing the need to take a break from comic book and superhero films.
+At the 2019 Marvel Studios San Diego Comic-Con Hall H presentation, Feige announced that a Fantastic Four film set in the MCU is in development.
+By December 2020, Jon Watts, director of the MCU films Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021), was attached to direct, but he stepped down from the project by April 2022, citing the need to take a break from superhero films.